xSSanDev/xSSanDev/README.md

 📫 My goal is to revolutionize agricultural processes through technological innovation.
 I aspire to take on leadership roles and potentially found a company that bridges these two sectors.
 I'm seeking opportunities to contribute my diverse skill set to dynamic teams where I can drive positive change.

-## Skills
-Based on the information provided in my LinkedIn about section, some of my key skills include:

-- Django Framework
-- Backend Development
-- Biotechnology
-- Agricultural Technology
-- Sustainability
-- Project Management
-- Problem-Solving
-- Continuous Learning